This post How to Cook Longanisa is about cooking Filipino sausage and not how to make longanisa.

 Honestly, it was in my late 20’s when I learned how to cook longanisa.
-I attending school and away from my family, if I have a craving for Filipino food I just went to a Filipino restaurant.
+I was attending school and away from my family, if I craved for Filipino food I just went to a Filipino restaurant.

 When I go to Asian stores, I go crazy with the many selections available.
-I seem to go in circles for an hour looking for the stuff I need.
+I seem to go in circles for an hour looking for stuff I need.
 There’s so many choices to go with.

 It comes in many flavor and cooking instruction is pretty much the same.
 Some people prefer it well done like us with a crusty outside.

 Tips in Cooking Longanisa Juicy & Tender

-- 1 package Frozen Uncooked Longanisa Net Wt.
+1. 1 package Frozen Uncooked Longanisa Net Wt.
 12 oz 340g.

-- Place longanisa in pan with ½ cup water and cook under medium to low heat.
+2. Place longanisa in pan with ½ cup water and cook under medium to low heat.
 When cooking the sweet flavor, it can burn easily so never cook in high heat.

-- Do not poke with fork before cooking.
+3. Do not poke with fork before cooking.
 They say to poke it so it releases its oil.
 I want the longanisa to cook in its juice and oil.

-- Do not add too much water.
+4. Do not add too much water.

-- Do not add oil before cooking since it will release its own oil.
+5. Do not add oil before cooking since it will release its own oil.

-- Once water evaporates, it will start frying.
+6. Once water evaporates, it will start frying.
 If released oil is not enough, add about 2 tablespoons of oil.
 Watch it, as it can easily burn especially if cooking with sweet longanisa.
 Reduce heat, if needed.

-- After frying for a few minutes, time to separate each piece.
+7. After frying for a few minutes, time to separate each piece.
 Take a fork and poke each piece while holding lid as shield as it can squirt oil on you.
 Now, it is easier to flip on all sides to cook evenly.

 When we visit the Philippines, we request my Aunt to cook the Nueva Ecija longanisa crispy.
 Once cook, she’ll cut it in half and fry the inside too.
-Yummy!
+So Yummy!

 How to Cook Longanisa